Skip to content

 Meetings are taking over our workday.
 A recent study found that most workers attend around of 62 meetings every month — which is an average of 3.1 meetings a day.
 At the end of the month, we spend an average of 31 hours in unproductive meetings.
 It is a waste of time and money.
 In fact, U.S. businesses waste a total of $37 billion annually for unproductive or unnecessary meetings.

 What could workers do with an extra 31 hours of time a month?
 How much could you grow your company with just a sliver of the $37 billion spent on unproductive meetings?
-Discover how to win back the lost hours, and improve time-management and productivity with effective meeting management software solution.
+Discover how to win back the lost hours, and improve time-management and productivity with effective corporate meeting management programs and software.

 In addition to the actual time wasted in meetings, the average worker wastes around 4 hours and 15 minutes planning for meetings a week.